-HES SPX-3081 Request to Exit Button
+HES XMS2 Request to Exit Motion Sensor

 The XMS2 is a dedicated motion sensor engineered to replace manual request-to-exit buttons at secured doorways.
 When personnel approach an exit point, the sensor detects motion and sends a signal to trigger door unlock, eliminating the need for hand contact—a critical feature in healthcare, financial, and high-security facilities where minimizing touch points and supporting rapid egress matter.
 The unit integrates natively with HES electric strike systems and access control platforms, so you deploy it as part of an existing HES infrastructure rather than bolting on a separate subsystem.